ipfs/specs/IPIP/0342-content-router-discovery.md

 a mechanism by which IPFS nodes can discover and make use of content routing systems.

+The mechanism proposed by this IPIP, where nodes gossip preferred routers to their connected peers, can also have broader applications.
+The same mechnism could be used for external IPNS, peer routers, relays, or DNS resolvers.
+We point out the label allowing re-use of this mechanism for other systems in the (protocol design)[#1-content-routing-as-a-libp2p-protocol], but otherwise leave the concerete design for other systems to subsequent IPIPs.

 ## Motivation

 There is currently not a process by which IPFS nodes can discover alernative